 - Where can I get more information (Relistor)?

 What is methylnaltrexone (Relistor)?

-Methylnaltrexone works by preventing this side effect without reducing the pain-relieving effects of the narcotic.
+Methylnaltrexone reduces constipation caused by using narcotic medicine for 4 weeks or longer.
+Methylnaltrexone works by preventing constipation without reducing the pain-relieving effects of the narcotic.

 Methylnaltrexone is usually given after laxatives have been tried without successful treatment of constipation.